cppalliance/ansible-mailman3/README.md

 Requirements
 ------------

-Test has mainly been done on Ubuntu 22.04.
+Test has mainly been done on the latest version of Ubuntu.
 Pull requests are welcome to verify and re-enable other OS versions.

 Role Variables
 --------------